NicoloCavalli95horses/KMS-web-testing/01 Notes/CA (covering array).md

 	- (Network, Login): 2x2 = 4
 - 9 rows are enough to cover all the 37 combinations

-This seems not convenient, since 37 > 36, but for larger initial combinations it is worth it.
+This seems not convenient but it is worth it for larger initial combinations

 ## References